Projeto-Pindorama/copacabana/README.md

-that's why any mentions to the Copacabana mounted disk partition are prefixed `/dsk/Xp` --- where `X` is a number, usually `0` in the documentation since this is the only and first image that i have mounted in my host --- , and `p` is a prefix -- ` ` when its a real disk and `v` when its a virtual one, which will be our case.
+that's why any mentions to the Copacabana mounted disk partition are prefixed `/dsk/Xp` --- where `X` is a number, usually `0` in the documentation since this is the only and first image that i have mounted in my host --- , and `p` is a prefix -- ` ` when it's a real disk and `v` when it's a virtual one, which will be our case in the documentation.

 I'll describe the entire process of in fact building the system in the docs.